Taxi Insurance – a quick guide

 Usually this depends on who owns the vehicle.

-If you are working on a self-employed contractor basis and you own the taxi, then taxi insurance is your responsibility.
+If you are working on a self-employed contractor basis and you own the taxi, then taxi insurance is usually your responsibility.
 If you are officially employed by a taxi company and driving their cars, then chances are they will insure their own vehicles.